1.3. Reference Type Examples

 Consider the following initializations:

 Before moving on, take a moment to draw a diagram on a sheet of paper that shows how this looks under the hood (sometimes called a memory map or a memory diagram).
-Try drawing both versions of the diagram.
-You can come up with any arbitrary memory addresses that you wish.
-This example is a bit tricky but critical to understanding reference variables.
+Use the diagram above as an example.
+You can come up with arbitrary memory addresses as needed.

 Do the best you can before looking at the solution!